Cat Vomiting: 7 Common Causes, Color Guide, and When to See a Vet

 Cat Vomit Color Chart: What Each Color Means

 The color and consistency of vomit provide important diagnostic information.
 Use this table as a triage reference — not a replacement for veterinary assessment.
+For a comprehensive breakdown of all 8 clinically relevant colors with emergency triage guidance, see the full cat vomit color chart guide.

 | Color | Appearance | Most Likely Cause | Urgency |